MicrosoftDocs/cpp-docs/docs/error-messages/compiler-errors-1/fatal-error-c1093.md

 ms.workload: ["cplusplus"]
 ---
 # Fatal Error C1093

-API call 'function name' failed 'location of call' : 'text from run-time'
+> API call '*function name*' failed '*location of call*' : '*text from run-time*'

- A call to a .NET function failed. ***text from run-time*** may or may not be supplied by the COM runtime.
+A call to a .NET function failed.
+The *text from run-time* string may or may not be supplied by the COM runtime.

- For more information about system error messages, see the winerror.h system file, and [FormatMessage](http://msdn.microsoft.com/library/windows/desktop/ms679351).
+For more information about system error messages, see the winerror.h system file, and [FormatMessage](/windows/desktop/api/winbase/nf-winbase-formatmessage).